-(1) 69.4% of Operating expenses are generated in local curency
+(1) 69.4% of Operating expenses are generated in local curency.

 (2) 70.0% of adjusted Operating expenses are generated in local currency.
 Adjusted Operating expenses excludes expenses associated with SUNAT and ESSALUD for previous periods; contingent charges in Bolivia; de-recognition of assets associated with system development and installations; and an impairment loss after IM Trust was valuated according to NIIF norms.
-(3) Calculated by adding up the weighted % change of each currency.

-14.6% (reported) when we eliminate the positive effect of the devaluation of expenses in LC versus the 14.6% reported.
+In terms of operating expenses, although the LC component was positively affected by devaluation when the same is expressed in US Dollars, the weighted increase by currency type was 22% as opposed to 14.6% (reported) when we eliminate the positive effect of the devaluation of expenses in LC versus the 14.6% reported.
 This figure drops to 20.4% when eliminate non-recurring expenses (vs. 13.6% in reported figures).

-Local ( Currency Foreig n Curreny
+Local Cu rency Foreign Curreny

-2013 vs. 2012 2013 vs. 2012
+2013 vs 2012 2013 vs. 2012

 BAP % Change % Participation % Change % Participation

 Total Loans 30.4% 47.2% -1.6% 52.8%